 Corporate Tax Rate

-The rate for all business entities is a flat 27%.
-Unlike in the United States and other countries, in the Dominican Republic the tax treatment for corporations, LLC’s and partnerships is exactly the same.
+All business entities are subject to a flat tax rate of 27%.
+Unlike in the United States and other countries, the Dominican Republic applies identical tax treatment to corporations, LLCs, and partnerships.

 Determination of Corporate Net Taxable Income